 The following cardinality rules apply for EASs:

 a) One or more EAS(s) may be located in an EDN.

-NOTE: EAS(s) belonging to the same EASID can be provided by multiple ECSP(s) in an EDN.
+NOTE: EAS(s) belonging to the same EASID can be deployed with EES(s) of multiple ECSP(s) in an EDN.